Amebis/WinStd/README.md

             dwMaxSendPacketSize));
 ```

-## Building

-Requires:
-- Microsoft Visual Studio 2017-2019
-- `..\..\include` folder with the following files to customize building process for individual applications (optional):
-  - `Debug.props`
-  - `Release.props`
-  - `ARM64.props`
-  - `x64.props`
-  - `Win32.props`

 ## Usage

 1. Clone the repository into your solution folder.
-2. Add the appropriate `build\WinStd-<version>.vcxproj` to your solution.
-3. Add WinStd's `include` folder to _Additional Include Directories_ in your project's C/C++ settings.
+2. Add WinStd's `include` folder to _Additional Include Directories_ in your project's C/C++ settings.
-4. Add a new reference to WinStd project from your project's common properties.
-5. Include `.h` files from WinStd as needed:
+3. Include `.h` files from WinStd as needed:
 ```C++
 #include <WinStd/Shell.h>
 #include <string>